TrudAX/denistrunin-blog/src/draft/xpptools-fileintegdmf/index.md

 ### File share connections form

 This form is used to define a connection to a cloud file share.
-In this example we will use a **Azure file share** link
+In this example we will use a **Azure file share** link.

 ![Connection type](ConnectionTypesForm.png)